 Rise at Seven leaders on what the 'Helpful Content Update' means for the future of search

-By Ben Kendrick, Carrie Rose, Tasha Amponsah-Antwi & Will HobsonVP of Content Marketing, CEO & Co-founder, Director of Search & London & PR Director
+By Ben Kendrick, Carrie Rose, Tasha Amponsah-Antwi & Will HobsonVP of Content Marketing, Founder & CEO, Director of Search & London & PR Director

 7 min read